caravan-bitcoin/caravan/.changeset/green-coins-obey.md

 "@caravan/wallets": minor
 ---

-This introduces a support for exporting xpubs in caravan through BCUR2 Qr codes making wallets like seedsigner , jade etc compatible for the mentioned purpose.
+This introduces a support for exporting xpubs in caravan through BCUR2 Qr codes making wallets like seedsigner, jade etc compatible for the mentioned purpose.